Skip to main content

 About this group

 Welcome to Basingstoke Support Group, we hope you will find the support you need on your endo journey.
-Your Volunteer Support Group Leaders are Kat Andrews, Emily Brown and Vicky Tutty.
+Your Volunteer Support Group Leaders are Kat Andrews and Emily Brown.
 We are here to facilitate the group, we aren’t medical professionals, but between us we have suffered from the condition for over 50 years!
 So hopefully if we don’t have the answers, we will certainly be able to point you in the right direction!
 As a group we have a private Facebook page to share information and support each other, we also meet regularly for both formal and informal meetings.
 Watch out for information by email and on Facebook for updates on our next meeting.
 We look forward to meeting you soon.

 General Session Information